rust-lang/rfcs/text/0000-try-trait-v2.md

 Also, ok-wrapping was decided [in #70941](https://github.com/rust-lang/rust/issues/70941), which needs such a constructor, making this ["much more appealing"](https://github.com/rust-lang/rust/issues/42327#issuecomment-379882998).

+## Why not make the output a generic type?

+It's helpful that type information can flow both ways through `?`.

+- In the forward direction, not needing a contextual type means that `println!("{}", x?)` works instead of needing a type annotation.
+(It's also just less confusing to have `?` on the same type always produce the same type.)
+- In the reverse direction, it allows things like `let x: i32 = s.parse()?;` to infer the requested type from that annotation, rather than requiring it be specified again.

+Similar scenarios exist for `try`, though of course they're not yet stable:

+- `let y: anyhow::Result<_> = try { x };` doesn't need to repeat the type of `x`.
+- `let x: i16 = { 4 };` works for infallible code, so for consistency it's good for `let x: anyhow::Result<i16> = try { 4 };` to also work (rather than default the literal to `i32` and fail).

-## Trait naming
+## Trait and associated type naming

 Bikeshed away!

-## Why a "holder" type is better than an "error" type
+## Why a "residual" type is better than an "error" type

-Most importantly, for any type generic in its "continue type" it's easy to produce the holder type using an uninhabited type.
+Most importantly, for any type generic in its "output type" it's easy to produce a residual type using an uninhabited type.
 That works for `Option` -- no `NoneError` residual type needed -- as well as for the `StrandFail<T>` type from the experience report.
 And thanks to enum layout optimizations, there's no space overhead to doing this: `Option<!>` is a ZST, and `Result<!, E>` is no larger than `E` itself.
 So most of the time one will not need to define anything additional.

-In those cases where a separate type *is* needed, it's still easier to make a holder type because they're transient and thus can be opaque: there's no point at which a user is expected to *do* anything with a holder type other than convert it back into a known `Try` type.
+In those cases where a separate type *is* needed, it's still easier to make a residual type because they're transient and thus can be opaque: there's no point at which a user is expected to *do* anything with a residual type other than convert it back into a known `Try` type.
 This is different from the previous design, where less-restrictive interconversion meant that anything could be exposed via a `Result`.
 That has lead to requests, [such as for `NoneError` to implement `Error`](https://github.com/rust-lang/rust/issues/46871#issuecomment-618186642), that are perfectly understandable given that the instances are exposed in `Result`s.
-As holder types aren't ever exposed like that, it would be fine for them to implement nothing but `BreakHolder` (and probably `Debug`), making them cheap to define and maintain.
+As residual types aren't ever exposed like that, it would be fine for them to implement nothing but `FromTryResidual` (and probably `Debug`), making them cheap to define and maintain.

 ## Use of `!`

 This RFC uses `!` to be concise.
 It would work fine with `convert::Infallible` instead if `!` has not yet stabilized, though a few more match arms would be needed in the implementations.
-(For example, `Option::from_holder` would need `Some(c) => match c {}`.)
+(For example, `Option::from_residual` would need `Some(c) => match c {}`.)

 ## Moving away from the `Option`→`Result` interconversion